Tips For Natural Navigation

 • Southeast: During December or the Winter Solstice

-There are methods which allow you to trace the sun’s shadow by using a stick, but it depends on many things like climate and where in the world you are.
-As this can change quite dramatically, it can take some time to learn.
+There are methods for tracing the sun’s shadow using a stick, but it depends on many things, like climate and where in the world you are.
+As this can change quite dramatically, learning can take some time.

-There are a few methods for navigating your way through nature by using the moon.
-Although not entirely accurate as some others, this is still easy enough to test out and is called the crescent method.
+There are a few methods for navigating nature using the moon.
+Although not entirely accurate like some others, this is still easy enough to test out and is called the crescent method.

-Star navigating is a very popular method used but one that can seem complicated.
-If you were to find a star exactly above where you need to go, you could follow it until you reached your mark.
-However, as stars move often this can be hard, but this isn’t the case with the North Star.
+Star navigating is a very popular type of celestial navigation, but one that can seem complicated.
+If you were to find a star exactly above where you need to go, you could follow it until you reach your mark.
+However, as stars move often, this can be hard, but this isn’t the case with the North Star.

-Find the Northern Star in the sky and will always point to true North.
-However, it will take some research to be able to identify this star amongst the constellations, but it’s well worth knowing.
-The North Star sits directly above the North Pole at all times and will point you to a very accurate true North.
+Find the Northern Star in the sky and always point to the true North.
+However, it will take some research to identify this star amongst the constellations, but it’s well worth knowing.
+The North Star always sits directly above the North Pole and will point you to a very accurate true North.

-Sea navigation is extremely complex but it’s a method that was used by sailors and voyagers for centuries before other methods came to be.
-People usually assume that nautical navigation has more to do with star navigation but it’s actually more about the water.
+Sea navigation is extremely complex, but it’s a method that sailors and voyagers used for centuries.
+People usually assume that nautical navigation has more to do with star navigation, but it’s more about the water.

-Sea navigation is done by reading into things like waves, swells, and ripples.
-Those who are expert at this method will be able to use these signs almost like a map and know which way to go.
-However, it is quite complex when compared to the other methods and requires years of practice.
+Sea navigation is done by reading things like waves, swells, and ripples.
+Experts in this method can read water signs almost like a map and know the directions.
+However, it is quite complex compared to the other methods and requires years of practice.

-The next time you’re lost in the wilderness you might be able to look to your animal friends for some help or directions.
-People don’t realize just how beneficial animals can be, and how instinctive they are when it comes to their own actions and knowing about the weather and other conditions.
+The next time you’re lost in the wilderness, you might be able to look to your animal friends for help or directions.
+People don’t realize just how beneficial animals can be and how instinctive they are regarding their actions and knowing the weather patterns and other conditions.

 Birds Flying

 One example is to look for a spider’s web in a tree.
 These webs are built always sheltered from the wind, which blows usually from the southwest.
-If you’re somewhere around sheep, you can look at bushes and trees to see if one side is less healthy than others.
-This can indicate they have been feeding on that side and seeking shelter from wind also.
+If you’re somewhere around a sheep, you can look at bushes and trees to see if one side is less healthy than the others.
+These clues indicate they have been feeding on that side and seeking shelter from the wind.

 Paying close attention to the plants in an area can indicate some things about direction.
-Just by looking at them and assessing their branches and leaves, you may be able to tell which direction the wind came from or shone on them during the day.
-This can help you them to find your way due to common occurrences like wind coming from the southwest.
+By looking at them and assessing their branches and leaves, you can tell which direction the wind came from or shone on them during the day.
+This can help you to find your way due to common occurrences like wind coming from the southwest.

-Another way to tell by looking at larger trees that aren’t in sheltered areas.
-You’ll find they may slant more towards one way than another, indicating that they’ve been combed by the wind from southwest to northeast.
+Another way to tell is by looking at larger trees that aren’t sheltered.
+They may slant more toward one direction than another, indicating that the wind has combed them from southwest to northeast.

-Navigation is a skill that must be learned over years of practice, and it’s something that all campers should have a basic knowledge to keep them safe.
+Navigation is a skill that must be learned over years of practice, and all campers should have a basic knowledge of it to keep them safe.
 Here are some easy tips that will make navigating easier and reduce your chances of getting lost in the great outdoors.

 Pay Attention

-Make an effort at all times, not just when you’re lost, to remember where you’re going.
-We often walk along without paying attention to what we’re doing but it’s important if you want to navigate your way back.
+Always remember the direction you’re going, not just when you’re lost.
+We often walk along without paying attention to what we’re doing, but it’s important to use outdoor clues to navigate your way back.

 Keep A Navigation Tool Close By

-It’s always best to have your compass or GPS on hand, situated at the top of your bag or even in your hand.
-That way you can make quick checks as needed and rely less on guessing.
+It’s always best to have your compass or GPS at the top of your bag or your hand.
+That way, you can make quick checks and rely less on guessing.

 Be Patient

-Finding your way in the great outdoors takes time and those who rush the process are more likely to become lost.
-Walk slowly and carefully and don’t rush anything.
+Finding your way in the great outdoors takes time.
+Those who rush the process are more likely to become lost.
+Walk slowly and carefully, and don’t rush anything.

 Landmarks And Checks

 Make a point of noting at what time you passed significant landmarks.
-If you become lost, you’ll have a better idea of how far you’ve traveled and in what direction so you can find your way back.
+If you become lost, you’ll have a better idea so you can find your way back.

 Understand Magnetic Variation

-This refers to magnetic declination, which is the difference between what appears on your compass and the north shown on your map.
+This refers to magnetic declination, the difference between what appears on your compass and the north shown on your map.

 Think Objectively

-If you get lost, try not to think of the scenario in a negative way.
-Instead, think of it in an objective or positive manner.
-We might feel that we are losing our way but we are too proud to admit it and this is never the right approach.
+If you get lost, try not to think of the scenario negatively.
+Instead, think of it objectively or positively.
+We might feel that we are losing our way, but we are too proud to not admit it, and this is never the right approach.

 Couple Walking In Nature